Arkansas Creoles: Rivalry between Creoles and Anglo-Americans

-Anglo-Americans classified society into white and black people (the latter associated strongly with slaves).
-Since the late 17th century, children in British colonies took the status of their mothers at birth; therefore, children of enslaved mothers were born into slavery, regardless of their father's race or status; many mixed-race slaves were born in the American South.
+Anglo-Americans classified society into white and black people (the latter associated strongly with the enslaved).
+Since the late 17th century, children in British colonies took the status of their mothers at birth; therefore, children of enslaved mothers were born into slavery, regardless of their father's race or status; many mixed-race children were born into chattel slavery in the American South.